Sehan64/unisoc-su/README.md

 Based on [unisoc-su by Skorpion96](https://github.com/Skorpion96/unisoc-su) — a method for CVE-2022-47339 to connect to `cmd_skt` and obtain a root shell on unpatched Unisoc models.

-> Skorpion96 | SeHan | Elite
+> SeHan | Elite  > built on [unisoc-su by Skorpion96](https://github.com/Skorpion96/unisoc-su)

 ---

 ## Overview

-This is an AxManager plugin that builds on Skorpion96's unisoc-su to provide a full interactive root shell experience.
+This is an AxManager plugin by SeHan that builds on Skorpion96's unisoc-su to provide a full interactive root shell experience.
 It wraps the CVE-2022-47339 exploit chain into an installable plugin with a live-streaming shell client, background job control, and session recovery — all accessible directly from AxManager's QuickShell.

 **This is not persistent root.** Rootbridge runs only for the current session and must be restarted after a reboot.